I can’t believe I’m so excited about cauliflower – but these crispy buffalo cauliflower bites are seriously the stuff dreams are made of!

 - This doesn’t really change how crispy it gets, but when it comes to cooking cauliflower bites, I strongly encourage that you cut the stems off.
 This helps make sure the bites look and taste more like popcorn chicken or wings.

 4. Make sure you spread your cauliflower evenly on the pan.
 This will help make sure all the edges get cooked and the pieces don’t stick together.
+I also like to sprinkle them with a bit of salt at this point.

 5. Be sure to stir your cauliflower on the pan halfway through each time you cook them.
 Once when the cauliflower is cooking for the first 20 minutes.
 Then stir again halfway through the 20 minutes after you add the buffalo sauce.